sovagos/sovagos.github.io/1-research.md

 ---
 # Publications

 ## Dominated Choices under Deferred Acceptance Mechanism: The Effect of Admission Selectivity.
-Conditionally accepted at _Games and Economic Behavior_
+Accepted at _Games and Economic Behavior_
 (joint with [Ran I. Shorrer](http://rshorrer.weebly.com/))

 <div style="text-align: justify"> College applicants often make dominated choices even when a strategically simple mechanism such as deferred acceptance is in place.